 7.1 General entry requirements

 7.1.1 All courses have prescribed entry requirements relating to previous academic attainment.
-The minimum entry requirements for each course are published each year in our prospectus and on our website.
+Both the minimum and standard entry requirements for each course are published each year in our prospectus and on our website.

-7.1.2 Achieving the minimum entry standards does not guarantee an offer of a place on a course as there can be considerable competition for places.
+7.1.2 Achieving the minimum or standard entry standards does not guarantee an offer of a place on a course as there can be considerable competition for places.

 7.1.3 For all courses we look for evidence of motivation, suitability, skills and attitudes.
 For programmes which lead to eligibility for professional registration we also expect applicants to demonstrate an exploration of the profession within their personal statement.

-7.1.4 If an applicant does not have the normal entry requirements, but has relevant experience and can demonstrate that there is a reasonable expectation that they will complete the course, then it may still be possible to consider them.
+7.1.4 If an applicant does not meet the entry requirements, but has relevant experience and can demonstrate that there is a reasonable expectation that they will complete the course, then it may still be possible to consider them.

 We recommend that applicants who have no formal qualifications, or have been out of formal education for some time, contact admissions to discuss appropriate pathways to study.

 7.2.1 The University accepts a wide range of qualifications for entry.
 We set our entry standards for Scottish Highers, A Levels and Irish Leaving Certificate using the UCAS Tariff as a metric to ensure equity.
-We also consider a range of other equivalent qualifications using established bodies such as UCAS and U ENIC to compare qualifications
+We also consider a range of other equivalent qualifications using established bodies such as UCAS, as well as ECCTIS who provide comparisons for International qualifications.

-7.2.2 Our entry criteria and offers are usually expressed in grades.
+7.2.2 Our entry criteria and offers are typically expressed in grades.
 When making a grade based offer, we will make it clear when we expect those grades to be achieved by.
 Applicants are expected to achieve the required number of qualifications at specific grades, dependent on the degree programme applied for.
-We may use the UCAS Tariff to calculate equivalencies for non-standard entry qualifications.
+We only use UCAS Tariff points to calculate equivalencies for non-standard entry qualifications.
+Should we refer to UCAS Tariff points to consider qualifications we do not have set grades for, we would still require certain grades to have been achieved using the grading scale for the specific qualification.

 7.2.3 Where an applicant has attempted a qualification more then once, we normally count the highest grade achieved, but we do not double count the qualification.